neo4j-contrib/twitter-neo4j/docker/DM_README.txt

 *For running the code for DM check*
 Steps overview:
 1. Install the necessary python packages
-2. Run the script for fetching DM relationship
+2. Run the script for fetching DM relationship.
+Command is below python3 user_friendship.py

-Things must to be done before step-3
+Things must to be done before step-2
 A. Go to folder docker
 B. Set following environment variable (Needed for twitter authentication).
 Below example is for Linux and Macbook